openhwgroup/openhwgroup.org/content/membership/join-awg-and-ewg/_index.md

 # How To Join EWG and AWG

 All contributing members of OpenHW Group (Platinum, Gold & Silver (excluding Supporter)) are also Eclipse Foundation members and may join either or both the OpenHW EWG and AWG.
 There are no additional fees for participating.
-To participate, send an email to <membership@openhwgroup.org> stating which working group you are joining, who will serve as the point(s) of contact, and a commitment to follow Eclipse Foundation policies and processes.
+To participate, send an email to <membership@openhwgroup.org> stating which working group you are joining, who will serve as the point(s) of contact, and a commitment to follow the Eclipse Foundation policies and processes and logo use as described above.

 You may join the mailing lists for these working groups at [EWG Mailing List Signup](https://accounts.eclipse.org/mailing-list/openhw-europe-wg) and [AWG Mailing List Signup](https://accounts.eclipse.org/mailing-list/openhw-asia-wg).